Awning Maintenance or Care Instructions

 • You should raise and lower your awning carefully.
 Also don’t tug on the mechanism or over-wind the controls.

 • You should retract your awning when not in use.
-Consequently you will minimise the possibility of damage due to vandalism or adverse weather conditions.
+Consequently you will minimise the possibility of damage due to vandalism or adverse weather conditions here in the United Kingdom.

 • Never leave your awning out in windy weather conditions or when bad weather is expected.

 • Don’t allow dirt to accumulate on top of your awning.
-Gently brush off loose objects eg) leaves and twigs before attempting to retract the awning.
+Gently brush off, with a soft bristle brush, loose objects eg) leaves and twigs before attempting to retract the awning.

-• Hose your awning down from time to time but also allow the fabric to dry thoroughly before retracting it.
+• Hose your awning down from time to time but also allow the awning fabric to be completely dried before retracting it.

-• If you want to clean your awning, use a mild soap (not a detergent) and immediately rinse away every trace of residue.
+• If you want to clean your awning, use a mild soap (not a detergent) and immediately rinse away (better if lukewarm water) every trace of residue.
 You should never use a harsh cleaning fluid or an abrasive.
-We can recommend specialist awning cleaning companies for a professional clean.
+We can recommend specialist awning cleaning companies for a professional clean of stubborn stains or cleaning and reproofing.

-• Note that on straight, flat awnings, make sure the cover always rolls over the roller.
+• Note that on straight, flat awnings, make sure the cover always rolls over the roller tube.

 • Avoid hanging anything on the framework.